RITlug/teleirc/docs/index.rst

 Live demo
 *********

-A public Telegram supergroup and IRC channel (on Freenode) are available for testing.
+A public Telegram group and IRC channel on Freenode are available for testing.
-Our developer community is found in these channels.
+Our developer community is also found in these channels.

 - Telegram: `@teleirc <https://telegram.me/teleirc>`_
 - IRC: `#rit-lug-teleirc <https://webchat.freenode.net/?channels=rit-lug-teleirc>`_ (chat.freenode.net)